KwokKaHim/Assignment-1-AAE4011-Artificial-Intelligence-for-Unmanned-Autonomous-Systems/README.md

 6. Write a Python code of detect.py
 7. Open 4 terminal
 8. In the first terminal, Start ROS Master by using 'roscore'
-9. In the second terminal, Start Foxglove Bridge by using 'roslaunch foxglove_bridge foxglove_bridge.launch send_buffer_limit:=100000000'
+9. In the second terminal, Start Foxglove Bridge by using 'roslaunch foxglove_bridge foxglove_bridge.launch send_buffer_limit:=100000000' (choose '/vehicle_detection/image/compressed' in image panel in Foxglove)
 10. In the third terminal, Start the Detection Node by using 'python3 detect.py'
 11. In the forth terminal, Play the Rosbag by using 'rosbag play "/path/to/your/.bag"' (The path format is Linux)